6 Things You Should Never Do If You Encounter A Bear

 Bears don’t like you any more than you do them.
 If you startle one while following a trail or come across one sleeping, back away slowly.
 Give him some space.

 This is an important rule and for some reason, it’s sometimes not followed.
 These are not pets who need to be fed.
 They have an ample food supply in the woods and don’t need yours.

 For that reason, don’t leave any food or garbage around your campsite that will attract them.
 Once they discover your trash or food, they will continue to come back and become a nuisance which may lead to the need of having them killed, all because someone left out something that attracted them.

 They are undoubtedly not expecting to see you and will be looking for a way out of the situation just as much as you are.
-Read more about how to stay safe in bear country here.

 Try the RV LIFE Pro Bundle FREE for 7 days